OurVirtualUniverse/our-virtual-universe/README.md

 # our-virtual-universe
+Initial repository for Our Virtual Universe

+## Welcome
 Our goal here is to create the GNU/Linux of MMORPGs in hopes that we might attain a modular, distributed, and integrated universe of interconnected virtual worlds each either _naturally_ created or owned/created by an entity (the players themselves).